dmd-program/dmd-100-sp18/introduction/measuring_success.md

    * Be aware of capabilities and limitations
    * Identify and clear away distractions
 4. Perseverance \(grit\)
-   * Don't give up, do what you can with what you have
+   * Don't give up; do what you can with what you have
    * Dedicate time and energy
    * Finish what you start
-   * Practice unwavering optimism
+   * Practice unwavering optimism \(self-effacacy\)
+   * Fail fast to eventually succeed
 5. Skill
    * Develop intellectual capabilities
    * Achieve technical mastery